 CASDA advocates work with victims to understand and leverage their rights as well as secure services from other agencies or systems.

 CASDA staff and volunteers provide one-on-one crisis counseling, emotional support, and guidance to victims of domestic violence, sexual assault, and child abuse.
 This may take place immediately after an incident or much later and it may be provided on an ongoing basis.

 CASDA offers support groups which includes sessions on violence education and self-sufficiency for survivors of domestic violence, sexual assault and child abuse.
 Contact the Sexual Assault Program Coordinator or the Domestic Abuse Program Coordinator if you are interested in attending group.

-Designed to provide a safe place for individuals needing to escape or take time out from a violent home, CASDA’s shelter is open 24 hours a day, every day of the year.
+Designed to provide a safe place for individuals or a parent with dependent children needing to escape or take time out from a violent home, CASDA’s shelter is open 24 hours a day, every day of the year.
 Shelter residents may stay for up to 45 days or more.
-During this time, CASDA staff and volunteers provide help in exploring options, setting future goals and meeting the residents’ needs.
+During this time, CASDA advocates provide help in exploring options, setting future goals and meeting residents’ needs.

 The Children’s Program Coordinator offers crisis counseling, advocacy services, safety planning and education to children ages 4-18 who have been abused or witnessed violence.
 This program also travels to local schools, educating children on healthy communication skills, setting healthy boundaries, and improving self-esteem.

-With a paralegal and attorney on staff, the Legal Program offers criminal justice support, legal advocacy and advice, assistance with restraining orders, court representation for victims of abuse, assistance with family and civil law actions, and legal representation of low-income clients for family law actions.
+With two attorneys on staff, the Legal Program offers criminal justice support, legal advocacy and advice, assistance with restraining orders, court representation for victims of abuse, assistance with family and civil law actions, and legal representation of low-income clients for family law actions.